sander-hergarten/ai-notes/Pointed Graphs.md

 ---
 A Pointed Graph is a type of [[Directed Graphs|directed graph]] together with a distinguished node called its point.

 A pointed graph is Accessible if for every node $n$ there is a path from the point $n_0$ to the node $n$.
-If this path is always unique then the pointed graph is a [[Trees|tree]] and the point is the Root of the tree.
+If this path is always unique and non-cyclical then the pointed graph is a [[Trees|tree]] and the point is the Root of the tree.

 For example the picture of 3